On the Feasibility of Multi-Mode Antennas in UWB and IoT Applications below 10 GHz: Introduction

 As a summary, IoT and UWB applications require different problems to be solved.
 We propose multi-mode antenna technology to jointly face the requirements.
 High data rates are offered while reliability and/or connectivity are improved.

-Original contributions include: (i) workflow on the design of multi-mode antennas, (ii) a proposal of different multi-mode antenna precoding \mbox{setups}, including sophisticated hybrid beamforming structures and single-element beamforming, (iii) an evaluation of the achievable gain of single-element beamforming, and (iv) a sum-rate performance assessment as a function of distance for different multi-mode antenna types.

-The remainder is organized as follows.
-In Section~\ref{sec2}, the multi-mode antenna design is described.
+Original contributions include: \begin{itemize} \item a systematic design procedure for multi-mode antennas using symmetry properties of characteristic modes \item a proposal of different multi-mode antenna precoding \mbox{setups} including sophisticated hybrid beamforming structures and single-element beamforming \item an evaluation of the achievable gain of single-element beamforming \item a sum-rate performance assessment as a function of distance for different multi-mode antenna types \end{itemize} The remainder is organized as follows.
+In the next section, the multi-mode antenna design is described.
 A prototype antenna array providing four ports per element is taken as a reference.
 New variations are presented, offering up to eight ports on a hexagonally-shaped planar radiator.
-Section~\ref{sec3} describes the system setup under investigation and introduces different ways of implementation, including aspects on saving hardware costs.
-In Section~\ref{sec4}, the performance of the multi-mode antennas is studied for some example scenarios.
-Finally, in Section~\ref{sec5} conclusions are drawn.
+The third section describes the system setup under investigation and introduces different ways of implementation, including aspects on saving hardware costs.
+Afterwards, the performance of the multi-mode antennas is studied for some example scenarios.
+Finally, conclusions are drawn.